-Growing with Our Supply Chain GRI 102-9 103-3 204-1
+GRI: 102-9; 103-3; 204-1

 In 2018, IGT's supply chain consisted of more than 11,000 vendors worldwide, which accounts for about USD 2.23 billion in annual spending in both direct and indirect supply categories.
 "Indirect" supplies include technology, computers, hardware, software, networking equipment, communications services, and standard maintenance, repair, and operations (MRO) commodities that are purchased to support the Company's customer-facing deliveries, as well as its internal infrastructure.
 "Direct" supplies support the manufacturing of IGT products that are delivered as part of IGT's customer-facing solutions.

-IGT purchases most of the parts,

-components, and subassemblies

-necessary for manufacturing

-from outside sources.
-It also

-its terminals and slot machines

-outsources all the manufacturing

-and assembly of certain lottery

-terminals to a single supplier;

-other products have portions

-suppliers.
-Local suppliers are

-the majority of employees are

-Sound business relations with

-ability to support customers'

-to maintaining a dependable,

-suppliers play a key role in IGT's

-requirements, as they are essential

-competent source of supply for the

-uninterrupted flow of quality goods

-and services.
-The Supplier Code of

-Conduct serves as a quide to the
+IGT purchases most of the parts, components, and subassemblies necessary for manufacturing its terminals and slot machines from outside sources.
+It also outsources all the manufacturing and assembly of certain lottery terminals to a single supplier; other products have portions outsourced to multiple qualified suppliers.
+Local suppliers are based in the U.S. and Italy, where the majority of employees are situated and the greater portion of revenues are generated.

+Sound business relations with suppliers play a key role in IGT's ability to support customers' requirements, as they are essential to maintaining a dependable, competent source of supply for the uninterrupted flow of quality goods and services.
+The Supplier Code of Conduct serves as a guide to the moral, legal, and ethical standards expected of suppliers when doing business with the Company.